Hello Club Members, Fellow Amateur Operators, and Everyone,

 ANZA DX Net

 The ANZA (Australian, New Zealand and Africa) net runs every day on 14.183MHZ at 0515UTC with an early check in at 0500UTC.
 It is a list net and one has to wait one's turn to give reports, etc. There are check-ins from all over the world (anywhere from 15 to 35 per day) and it would be a great platform for those wanting to work towards their DXCC awards.
-Paul, VK5PAS and Shirley VK5YL alternate as net controllers on Thursday, which is Ladies Day.
-It would be fantastic if other YLs could join in especially on these days but all are welcome any day.
+Paul, VK5PAS and Shirley VK5YL alternate as net controllers on Thursday, which is Ladies Day, but all are welcome any day.

 As always, if you have anything of interest, or any exciting news, please let me know so we can share things with all our members.